 In order to help rid yourself of hormonal acne, your hormones need to be more balanced.
 Try to prioritise eliminating sources of chronic stress in your life, improve your mental and emotional health (with solutions like therapy or meditation) and get at least 7 hours of sleep each night.
 Going to sleep before 11pm will help balance your cortisol rhythms.

 Our diet can has a huge affect on our skin.
-A diet high in carbohydrates and inflammatory foods can cause surges of insulin that wreck the delicate balance of testosterone and oestrogen.
+A diet high in foods with a high glycemic index and inflammatory foods can cause surges of insulin that wreck the delicate balance of testosterone and oestrogen.
 This can result in acne, redness/rosacea.

 Try to eat foods that contain zinc – this will help to reduce inflammation and bacteria production.
 Cashews, avocados, blackberries, and raspberries are good examples of zinc rich foods.